This week's reader question comes from down under :)

 Kim -

-being counterproductive by doing too much?
+How much exercise is too much exercise?
+At some point, is a person being counterproductive by doing too much?
 I've read a bit about excess cortisol production due to excess exercise but it didn't say at what point this was a worry.

-sufficient and know that the way we eat is going to help us further along our weight loss goals (Fred Hahn, McGuff, Taubes).
+I also have read how exercising a couple times a week is typically sufficient and know that the way we eat is going to help us further along our weight loss goals (Fred Hahn, McGuff, Taubes).
 Besides having the time and enjoying the exercise - what are the benefit to doing more and if so, how much more?
 And how much is too much?

 Thanks for your input-